jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 Another interesting challenge involves React event handlers.
 By default, TyXML does not allow props like `onClick` to be passed to elements, as it has been designed originally with HTML attributes in mind.
 So any components using them will fail to compile.

-The solution I found to this was to add [a small update](https://github.com/ocsigen/tyxml/commit/f3376134fbd51d50ca0720a8cddfb3919f570ea7) to TyXML PPX, so that it can handle props with React event handlers names.
-When the PPX finds one of these props, it will make the prop and the value passed in it disappear from the resulting code.
+The solution to this was to add [a small update](https://github.com/ocsigen/tyxml/commit/f3376134fbd51d50ca0720a8cddfb3919f570ea7) to TyXML ppx, so that it can handle props with React event handlers names.
+When the ppx finds one of these props, it will make the prop and the value passed with it disappear from the resulting code.

 For example, the implementation of the `createElement` function in the `Link` component above was: